 I added the splash guard in front of the periscopes and will trim it to dimension later:

-With those details taken care of, I threw a coat of paint onto the turret and other bits using Tamiya’s OD Green straight from the bottle (and if you look closely at the gun shield you’ll see I added casting texture to it using the same method I used inside the turret, though I should have waited before shooting paint; there are more details I have to add):
+With those details taken care of, I threw a coat of paint onto the turret and other bits using Tamiya’s XF-62 Olive Drab straight from the bottle (and if you look closely at the gun shield you’ll see I added casting texture to it using the same method I used inside the turret, though I should have waited before shooting paint; there are more details I have to add):

-Once the paint had cured overnight, I decided that Tamiya’s OD Green wasn’t quite the WWII OD green.
+Once the paint had cured overnight, I decided that Tamiya’s Olive Drab wasn’t quite the WWII OD green I wanted.
 I did some experimenting and hit on a color I’m satisfied with.
-I used six parts Tamiya’s OD, one part yellow, and one part white (when mixing paints, I usually only mix paints of the same manufacturer together):
+I used six parts Tamiya’s XF-62 Olive Drab, one part Tamiya’s XF-3 Yellow, and one part Tamiya’s XF-2 Flat White (when mixing paints, I usually only mix paints of the same manufacturer together):